Critical-Social-Epi/NHIS_class_mortality/analysis_3_10_22.md

     toc: true
     toc_float: true
     keep_md: true
+    toc_depth: 5
 always_allow_html: true
 ---

-Try to move up chief executives using underlying occ variable?
-(High-level) managers
-Supervisors and professionals
-Workers?
-Managers
-More-skilled workers
-Less-skilled workers
-Look up what other people have done with occ1995 - don't think we can do what Krieger did exactly Could also try to base on Dorn -https://www.ddorn.net/data/Dorn_Thesis_Appendix.pdf He has management-related occupations in addition to the highest level ones

 * Overview:
   + Descriptive analyses of class and mortality in the cross-sectional 1986-2014 NHIS with mortality follow-up through the end of 2015.
 Survival curves and Cox models are minimally adjusted (age, gender, and year) using IPW unless otherwise noted.
 <br>
 * Coding of classes:
   + Capitalists are those who are self-employed in an incorporated business
   + The petite bourgeoisie (PBs) are those who are self-employed in an unincorporated business or working without pay in a family business/farm (very few people in the latter)
   + Managers are those who are not self-employed but who are employed and who have an occupation of "officials and administrators, public administration", "managers and administrators, except public administration", or "management related occupations"
   + Workers are those who are unemployed/"not employed" OR who are employed but do not have a management occupation
   + Not in the labor force (NILFs) are those who are "not in the labor force"
+  + Numemps available (number of employees at work) only available from 2001-2014 - would be alternative way to classify classes but I think its categories are too imprecise and limited availability is problematic
+  + Can't identify "chief executives, general and operative managers, and legislators" until 2004 because of limited occupation data before then (can never identify "chief executives" alone)
+  + We could just call capitalists and PBs incorporated business owners and unincorporated business owners if we're worried that the measures are too imprecise
 <br>
 * To-do:
   + Subdivide workers (and managers?) based on ONET or Krieger's method?
-    + Incorporate firmno variable (numemps) for capitalist vs PB from 1997-2014 as sensitivity/descriptive analysis
+Random options:
+    - (High-level) managers, supervisors and proefssionals, other workers
+    - "More-skilled" workers, less-skilled workers
+    - Look up what other people have done with occ1995 - don't think we can do what Krieger did exactly
+    - Could also try to based on Dorn, who has management-related occupations -https://www.ddorn.net/data/Dorn_Thesis_Appendix.pdf
 <br>
 * General notes:
+    + Could just call them incorporated business owners/unincorporated business owners if we're worried the class measure is too imprecise (and say they're analogous to capitalists/PBs in the text)
     + Originally was hoping to examine cause-specific mortality, but I'm not sure it makes sense as counts are small, detailed cause of death not available from 2005-on, and would need to handle competing events
     + I don't think it's worth doing MICE since there's very little missingness and it'd be incredibly computationally intensive given the size of the dataset
     + Tried subdividing POC into finer racialized groups but estimates were very imprecise, particularly among NH Black and Hispanic capitalists